egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 <script src="https://gist.github.com/egre55/c058744a4240af6515eb32b2d33fbed3.js"></script>

 Good.
 But now we need a means of delivering the project file and executing MSBuild.
-The macro below will download the csproj file to disk.
+The macro below will download the csproj file to disk and execute the payload.

 <script src="https://gist.github.com/egre55/563159175f8d6c1d31d7f3af77357549.js"></script>